 What is I2N?

 The University of Newcastle's Integrated Innovation Network (I2N)fuels the success of innovators and entrepreneurs to build great businesses by connecting them with community, coaching, customers and capital.
-We do this through a range of programs across our I2N Hubs at Hunter Street, Williamtown, Muswellbrook and Honeysuckle (opening 2021).
+We do this through a range of programs across our I2N Hubs at Honeysuckle, Williamtown and Musswellbrook.

 You may be photographed or videoed while attending this event: please approach the organiser if you have questions, concerns, or do not wish this to happen.